Holiday Financial Scams and How to Avoid Them

 Bait and Switch

 Peddlers of counterfeit items do a booming business during the holidays, as people shop for the most popular, high ticket items like watches, designer handbags and electronics.
 The rule of thumb here is one you’ve heard before: if it seems too good to be true, it probably is.
 No legitimate retailer is going to be charging far less than the competition for something everyone wants.
 Beware of online auctions and Craigslist offers promising luxury items for next to nothing.
-To protect yourself from one of the most common holiday scams, purchase gifts only from retailers you know and trust.
+To protect yourself from one of the most common holiday financial scams, purchase gifts only from sellers you trust.